Zuehlke/Trello-Kiosk/README.md

 # Trello-Kiosk

-This script enables you to display automatically a Trello dashboard with a RaspberryPi after startup.
+This script enables you to display a Trello dashboard with a RaspberryPi after startup.
 Currently, it supports Raspbian Jessie.

 ## Pre-requisites
 At first, you can improve the performance of the RaspberryPi by overclocking its core and expanding the space on the SD-Card.
 Open the configuration of the RaspberryPi by executing the following command.